peytoncordero/DRI25/pandas.md

 <Jupyter IPYNB='https://raw.githubusercontent.com/GC-DRI/DRI24/main/uploads/pandas/pandas_workshop_2024.ipynb' />

 - Open your code editor in the right hand corner and locate the `pandas_workshop_2024.ipynb` file
+- When prompted, select the "Python Pyodide" kernel
 - Finally, drag and drop the `pandas_workshop_2024.ipynb` file into your `pandas_workshop` folder
 - Once it's in that folder, you should be all set!